Everyone must take reasonable steps to make sure waste goes to the right place.

 Industrial waste is any waste that comes from trade, commerce or industry.
-Under the new laws, waste generators, transporters and receivers will share the responsibility of making sure waste ends up at an EPA-authorised site.
+Waste generators, transporters and receivers share the responsibility of making sure waste ends up at an EPA-authorised site.
 That will usually mean a waste disposal site with an EPA licence, permit or registration.

 Industries must take steps to make sure waste is appropriately managed by: